 hile many veterans will recover from severe illnesses and injuries, many others will need a lifetime of support from family caregivers.
 Despite documented physical, emotional and financial hardships and knowledge of effective interventions against caregiver burden, family caregivers of disabled veterans receive little support from the federal government, compromising their ability to provide care to their loved one.
-Despite myriad programs in the VA and other federal and state agencies, resources are inadequate, eligibility is restricted and each program coordination among the many programs.
+Despite myriad programs in the VA and other federal and state agencies, resources are inadequate, eligibility is restricted and each program has other limitations.
+Further, there is little or no coordination among the many programs.